Skip to content

 original_func = getattr(ctx.cls, ctx.name, None)

-if not original_func or not getattr(original_func, VALIDATE_META, False):
+if original_func and getattr(original_func, VALIDATE_META, False):

 try: